draios/onprem-install-docs/6.X/6.9.0/docs/01-command_line_arguments.md

 `--argocd (boolean)`

 Generates files needed to deploy the sysdig stack on an ArgoCD installation.
 If the ArgoCD output directory exists, it will be deleted and recreated.
-NOTE: that using this flag will automatically also run the generation of charts that you would obtain with the `--helm-install` cli flag, this is because the argoCD generation is strictly tied with the helm-charts being produced in a certain way.
+NOTE: Using this flag will automatically generate the charts that you would obtain with the --helm-install CLI flag.
+This happens because the argoCD generation is closely linked to the specific production method of the helm-charts.

 `--argo-repo-url (string)`